 For the best results, most gardeners will feed their bamboo twice a year.
 The first feeding comes at the beginning of spring, to boost the new growth.
 The second feeding should take place around mid-summer, in the middle of the growing season or the start of the second growth spurt.

 In most North American climates, you’ll get two growing seasons, or two waves of shoots.
 You want to fertilize the plants to coincide with those two periods.
 In more mild climates like Florida and southern California, where it doesn’t freeze, you can get new shoots coming up in the fall.
-In these regions, you might want to feed the bamboo a third time, around September.
+In these regions, you might want to feed the bamboo a third time, around September, especially if you’re growing in very sandy soil near the beach.

-Two or three feedings a year is going to be ideal, if you want lots of strong shoots and an abundance of lush greenery.
-But even if you just fertilize the bamboo once a year, in the spring, that’s better than none at all.
+Two or three feedings a year is going to be ideal, if you want lots of strong shoots and a profusion of lush greenery.
+But even if you just fertilize the bamboo once a year, in the spring, that’s way better than none at all.

 What are the signs that my bamboo needs feeding?